Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/1-Setup-Application-CI.md

-# Application Continuous Integration
+# Task 3 - Application Continuous Integration

-My choice of tool for CI/CD is Github Actions.
-Github Actions is a Cloud agnostic continuous integration/ continuous delivery tool that solves the problem of on-prem server overhead and public cloud vendor lock-in by offering integration with any type of cloud provider while abstracting server provisioning.
-Github Action pipelines are called workflows.

-As previously mentioned in task 1, the nature of this repository doesn't allow for secrets addition which is needed for CI/CD processes and hence, I will document the processes I carried out in the CI/CD processes here but the execution of the pipeline can be found in the `develop` branch of this repo [pulic-sre-challenge-emmanuel-wachukwu repo](https://github.com/Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/tree/develop).
+As previously mentioned in task-1, the nature of this repository doesn't allow for secrets addition which is needed for CI/CD processes and hence, I will document the processes I carried out in the CI/CD processes here but the execution of the pipeline can be found here: [public-sre-challenge-emmanuel-wachukwu repo](https://github.com/Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/tree/develop).

-This document contains the different steps required to test, build and deploy the http endpoint application to dockerhub.
+This document contains the different steps required to test, build and deploy the http endpoint application built in task-1 to dockerhub.
 To successfully carry out this task, a dockerhub account is required and the credentials of the account is passed into the pipeline as secrets.

 1. Github workflows reside in the .github/workflows directory.
 To create this directory:
 `mkdir -p .github/workflows`